TO TOP

 Contact: Sonja Grelle and Wilhelm Hofmann

 People often strive to improve on important challenging goals, such as the wish to lead a healthier lifestyle, to save more money, or to climb up the career ladder.
 However, these struggles for self-improvement do not occur in a social vacuum.
 Rather, people often turn to their social environment to assess their current standing.
 Depending on the outcome of such social comparisons, people may receive a motivational boost and invest additional effort into their projects (“pushing”), slow down and feel good about themselves (“coasting”), or even disengage entirely (“giving up”).
 However, despite decades of research into social comparison processes, the fundamental connection between social comparison and motivation remains ill-understood.
-This project investigates the motivating or demotivating role of social comparison processes for the pursuit of self-improvement goals—in laboratory and also in field studies, one in collaboration with the Deutsche Sporthochshule Köln (Prof. Markus Raab).
+This project investigates the motivating or demotivating role of social comparison processes for the pursuit of self-improvement goals—in laboratory and also in field studies.
+This includes a large-scale experience-sampling investigation (Diel, Grelle, & Hofmann, 2021) and a collaboration with the Deutsche Sporthochshule Köln (Diel, Broeker, Raab, & Hofmann, 2021).
 Taking a dynamic perspective, we also look at how different motivational mindsets influence the strategic selection of social comparison partners.
 We hope to not only improve the theoretical understanding of the motivational implications of social comparison; The project may also help to design better campaigns and interventions in those fields in which self-improvement motivation or lack thereof has tangible benefits and costs, respectively, including health science, work psychology, and education.

 Contact: Kathi Diel and Wilhelm Hofmann

-This project is part of the DFG Research Unit "Relativity in Social Cognition"
+This project was part of the DFG Research Unit "Relativity in Social Cognition"

 People pay less and less attention to their meals and often eat while watching TV, while driving, or while monitoring their computers.
 At the same time, foods and drinks have become sweeter, saltier, and fatter over the past decades.
 We argue that these are not independent trends.
 Engaging in activities requires mental capacity.
 This capacity is limited, leaving less room for processing of sensory information such as taste.
 We posit that mental load, induced by concurrent tasks or concerns, interferes with reward processing from consumption.
 Because people strive to obtain pleasure from the goods they consume, they employ compensatory behaviors to up-regulate hedonic value.
 We advance a new framework to understand this phenomenon, which we label hedonic compensation.
 We will integrate lab-based behavioral neuroscience experiments with experience sampling studies in the field.
 By linking neural reward responses to sweet substances with consumption, we examine how reduced hedonic processing under mental load leads to compensation.
 By extending our findings to other consumption domains, and to the real world, we study the general nature of hedonic compensation.
 This ORA project, jointly funded by the German Science Foundation (DFG) and the Netherlands Organisation for Scientific Research (NWO), combines the expertise of two research labs to gain more insight in the relationship between mental capacity, hedonic experience, and consumption, and in the problems resulting from an imbalance between these factors.
 This, in turn, may lead to new tools to help people live a healthier life.